Catherine22/Frontend-Development/README.md

 Research says, 40% of users bounce from sites that take longer than **3 seconds** to load.

 -   PWA provides:
-    1. Reliable: Fast loading, work offline and on flaky networks.
+    1. Reliable performance: Fast loading, work offline and on flaky networks.
     2. Fast: Smooth animation, jank-free scrolling and seamless navigation.
     3. Engaging: Launch from the home screen and send push notifications.
+    4. Push notifications
+    5. Homescreen icon metadata
 -   PWA speeds up website loading by leveraging service workers to cache assets, but it cannot handle the first visit (where there is no cache).
 -   `self::addEventListener`: Inside the service worker, self refers to the service worker itself.
 Otherwise, it refers to the window object.
 -   Use AMP components to improve first visit performance.
+(AMP allows CDN to cache websites)
 -   Precaching: Download and cache files when first run (then always use the cached files).
 -   To log if the client goes with PWA, you can set up a specific `"start_url` in `public/manifest.json`.

-Demo: [sw.js], [pwa], [vue-pwa]
+Go to [PWA] to see how exactly PWA works.

 ### Service Workers

--   Service workers are js files working on other threads which allow you to:
+-   A service worker is a programmable proxy between a web app and the outside, working on other threads which allow a web app to:
     1. Load content offline
     2. Use background sync
     3. Push notifications
 -   Lifecycle:
+    1. A service worker has lifecycle events independent of the web app.
-    1. Create an sw.js (your service worker) in the root directory to allow HTML files to access it globally
+    2. Create an sw.js (your service worker) in the root directory to allow HTML files to access it globally
-    2. Register your sw.js with the browser (You should do this in your app.js file, not in sw.js)
+    3. Register your sw.js with the browser (You should do this in your app.js file, not in sw.js)
-    3. [install event] The browser installs your service worker and running on the service worker thread.
+    4. [install event] The browser installs your service worker and running on the service worker thread.
 This install event only runs once when the service worker is registered
-    4. [activate event] If successful, you get an activate event
+    5. [activate event] If successful, you get an activate event
-    5. This service worker starts listening to other events such as `fetch`.
+    6. This service worker starts listening to other events such as `fetch`.
 -   Your service worker will not be installed if no changes of sw.js
 -   Service workers only work on HTTPS domains, but localhost is an exception to the rule.
 -   Service workers are likely the proxy between browser and servers.
 When your PWA fetch resources from any server, it catches the fetch event.